Inux71/Advent-of-Code-2022/README.md

 ---

 ## **Task 2**
-- *load data as array of arrays which contains moves for each round;*
+- *Load data as array of arrays which contains moves for each round;*

 ### Part 1
 - *Sum points for each round;*